UIMSolutions/uim/orm/uim/orm/classes/tables/README.md

 use DORMTable;

-class ArticlesTable : DORMTable {
+class DArticlesTable : DORMTable {
 }

 Note that we did not tell the ORM which table to use for our class.
 By convention table objects will use a table that matches the lower cased and underscored version of the class name.
 In the above example the articles table will be used.
 If our table class was named BlogPosts your table should be named blog_posts.
 You can specify the table to use by using the setTable() method: